MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **action_type** - The type of action that was performed for search.
 This identifies if a search has been started, in occurring, or ended and what actions were happening during the search, I.e. was the mic used.
 This is instrumental in ensuring accurate and helpful searches.

-- **answer_result_selected_count** - tracks how many times the search was “successful” I.e. did the user find the person they wanted?
+- **answer_result_selected_count** - tracks how many times the search was "successful" I.e. did the user find the person they wanted?
 Composed an email?
 Bookmarked the message?

-- **contact_result_in_full_list_selected_count** - tracks how many times the user asked to “see all contacts” in full list was selected during the combined search session
+- **contact_result_in_full_list_selected_count** - tracks how many times the user asked to "see all contacts" in full list was selected during the combined search session

 - **contact_result_selected_count** - tracks how many contact results were selected during the combined search session